-Established in the 7th century--1,400 years ago--this Buddhist temple is one of Japan’s most magnificent and treasured.
+Established in the 7th century--1,400 years ago--the Zenkoji Buddhist temple is one of Japan’s most magnificent and treasured.
 The temple town of Nagano grew up around it.
 Zenkoji Temple holds the first Buddhist statue ever brought into Japan.
 This statue has been “hidden” since 642.
 People must have faith that it is here, because no one is allowed to see it.
 However, a replica of the statue is shown to the public during a two-week festival that is held every six years.
 The next opportunity is in 2022.
 People come here to ask Buddha to get them to heaven.

 The temple approach leading up to the 19th-century Niomon Gate is lined with small restaurants and shops selling local specialties and souvenirs.
 This outer gate of the temple is guarded by a pair of fearsome Nio guardian figures.